tgqc/QView/readme.md

 **MQ Client libraries have been removed from source pending legal advice from IBM**

 Download packages that bundled the IBM Java PCF libraries have also been removed.
-A contributer has undertaken to replace them in teh short term with packages that utilise the PCF libraries that are bundled with the free IBM MQ Client install which is available from IBM at http://www-304.ibm.com/support/docview.wss?rs=171&uid=swg24019253&loc=en_US&cs=utf-8&lang=en
+A contributer has undertaken to replace them in the short term with packages that utilise the PCF libraries that are bundled with the free IBM MQ Client install which is available from IBM at http://www-304.ibm.com/support/docview.wss?rs=171&uid=swg24019253&loc=en_US&cs=utf-8&lang=en

 ---